compasjs/compas/packages/code-gen/src/experimental/README.md

   - Generate specific validators for `Blob`, `ReadableStream` and `FormidableFile`.
 The other variants are unvalidated inputs (/ validated when they hit the api).
-- [ ] Support overrides for specific properties currently residing in `internalSettings`
+- [x] Support overrides for specific properties currently residing in `internalSettings`
   - Most likely custom methods on specific builders.
-  - `stripTrailingSlash`
   - `requestBodyType`
 - [x] Add support for `T.addRelations()` / `T.extend().addRelations()`
 - [ ] Double check all TODO's